-Survey results imply that Business Intelligence Analysts deploy a substantial tool kit of skills at work.
-Most notably, skills in Data Warehouse, Data Modeling, Project Management, and Data Mining / Data Warehouse are correlated to pay that is above average, with boosts between 6 percent and 10 percent.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Office and Microsoft Excel.
-Most people experienced in Business Analysis also know Data Analysis.
+Survey results imply that Business Intelligence Analysts deploy a deep pool of skills on the job.
+Most notably, skills in Data Warehouse, Data Modeling, Data Mining / Data Warehouse, and Business Intelligence are correlated to pay that is above average, with boosts between 5 percent and 9 percent.
+Skills that seem to negatively impact pay include Microsoft Office and Microsoft Excel.
+Most people who know Business Analysis also know Data Analysis.

 Pay by Experience Level for Business Intelligence (BI) Analyst

 Pay by Experience for a Business Intelligence (BI) Analyst has a positive trend.
 An entry-level Business Intelligence (BI) Analyst with less than 5 years of experience can expect to earn an average total compensation of $63,000 based on 1,564 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Business Intelligence (BI) Analyst with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $78,000 based on 560 salaries.
 An experienced Business Intelligence (BI) Analyst which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $86,000 based on 262 salaries.
 A Business Intelligence (BI) Analyst with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $89,000 based on 45 salaries.